Skip to content

 (A variety of NDIS Item Codes may apply to this purchase.)

-The NDIS published guidance on the evidence you need for tablets and computer based assistive technology in their Operational Guidelines on 10 February 2022.
+The NDIS published guidance on the evidence you need for tablets and computer based assistive technology in their Operational Guidelines on 10 February 2022 and have included these items on their Replacement Supports List as of 03 October 2024.
+This means NDIS specifically needs to approve these items in your plan prior to purchase.

 Using Existing Funding

-Requesting Additional Funding from NDIS via a Desktop Review / Change of Situation
+Requesting Approval / Additional Funding from NDIS via a Desktop Review

-Where a participant does not have budget or funding for the Tablet and AAC apps they require, you can request additional funding from the NDIS through the Change of Situation process.
+Where a participant does not have budget or funding for the Tablet and AAC apps they require, you can request additional funding from the NDIS through the Replacement Support process.

 The NDIS will need: